aatish2098/twitter-bot/README.md

 # twitter-bot
-This repo can act as framework for interacting with any twitter community
+This repo can act as framework for interacting with any twitter community, just change the listid in ```Scrappon.py``` and topics array should be replaced by your domain's array

+Don't do ```pip install -r requirements.txt```, its just a pip freeze and not curated yet

+This bot solves the problem for rate limiting by fetching tweet ids with a personal account but getting tweet details through Selenium.

-### Logic for fetching and storing tweets to db
+### Logic for fetching and storing tweets to db (1-4 done)

 1. When any trending topic in my locale matches a topic mentioned in ```topics.py```
 2. Iterating through my custom list of users and getting tweets from there